ingl3585/traffic-light-single-app-component-starter/Films/Part2.md

 - You also want to change the text that's rendered in the `p` to be the same as the text that's in the class — `remove_from_queue` or `add_to_queue`.

 <details>
-  <summary>Hint: A more advanced and succinct way to write this function could be:</summary>
+  <summary>Hint: A more advanced and succinct way to write this function could be as a ternary statement.:</summary>
   <code>const className = isFave ? 'remove_from_queue' : 'add_to_queue';</code>

-This is called a ternary statement.

 You can drop this in the `JSX` of your component.
 This checks if the current `isFave` state is `true` or `false`.